 Hotel in the mountain wall: Savoy Saccharum, Calheta

-This hotel attracted us, it sits in the mountain wall and overlooks the sea.
-There was a private beach right in front of it and also the imported beach was at walking distance.
-And I liked this view with old houses next to the hotel.
-What a contrast.
+This hotel sits in the mountain wall and overlooks the sea, and there is a private beach right opposite to it.
+The imported beach, too, is at a short walking distance.
+In a way I really like this view with old houses next to the hotel.
+What a contrast!